Showing posts with label Crime. Show all posts

 Description:

-Ever since I read Kotaro Isaka's Bullet Train, I have been addicted to his four-book series about quirky Japanese Assassins.
+Ever since I read Kotaro Isaka's Bullet Train, I have been addicted to his four-book series about quirky Japanese assassins.
 His newest thriller, Hotel Lucky Seven, continues the dark humor mis-adventures of Nanao, code-named "Ladybug."
 He is tasked by his superior to perform a simple task: deliver a birthday painting from his daughter to a man in Room 2016 located in the elegant Winton Palace Hotel.
 What could be easier for the self-described unluckiest assassin in the world?
 Well, everything.

 First, the man in the room seems suspicious as to why he is receiving a portrait that is not of him.
 Nanao also is wary in general due to his profession as a hit man, and thinks this delivery may possibly be some sort of trap to harm him.
 Sure enough, when Nanao is leaving the room, the hotel man rushes at him with arms outstretched as if to strangle him from behind.
 But the hotel man trips, falls, and hits his head on a table, killing him.

 Was this man another "professional" tasked to kill Nanao or merely surprised by Nanao, and decided to end any possible threat to himself?
-Ladybug realizes he mis-read the room number as "2010" when it was actually "2016" where the true recipient of the portrait probably awaits.
+Ladybug realizes he mis-read the blurry room number on the package as "2010" when it was actually "2016" where the true recipient of the portrait probably awaits.
 Nanao/Ladybug sees it as just another of his simple tasks unluckily complicated by circumstances, just like on the Bullet Train.

 And so it starts.
 Ladybug's mistake and resulting accident occur in the first few pages, but set in motion circumstances that just keep building.
 While beating a hasty retreat to the elevator and escape, Ladybug rescues a young woman, Kamino, from nefarious pursuers.
-He learns from her that their mission is to kidnap her and then tap into secrets held in her perfect memory that forgets nothing.
+He learns from her that her pursuers' mission is to kidnap her and then tap into secrets held in her perfect memory that forgets nothing.
 Especially passwords which someone would rather not have unleashed into the world.

 Soon the hotel is crawling with assassins on different missions.
-Many have rather silly nickname, such as the teams of Blanket and Pillow who clean up criminal scenes, Soda and Cola, the explosive experts.
+Many have rather silly nickname, such as the teams of Blanket and Pillow who clean up criminal scenes, and Soda and Cola, the explosive devices experts.
 Others are more straightforward in their identities: the blowgun-wielding Six and the elderly woman, Koko, who can erase your past and set a person up with a completely untraceable new life.

 All these deadly strangers chase after or try to escape each other, like an old film where corridor doors open and shut as occupants look for friends or enemies.
-While there is certainly some killing and always the threat of death, Hotel Lucky Seven has a rather dry sense of humor about it, much like a Keystone Kops film as characters miss each other by seconds or are captured, only to reverse fortunes on their antogonist.
+While there is certainly some killing and always the threat of death, Hotel Lucky Seven has a rather dry sense of humor about it, much like a Keystone Kops film as characters miss each other by seconds or are captured, only to reverse fortunes on their antagonists.

-I admit, this kind of scenario is not for everyone.
+I admit this kind of scenario is not for everyone.
 But for anyone who enjoy a thriller with oddball characters with uniquely deadly skills who are trapped in unusual situations, Isaka and his Assassins series of books are definitely for you.
 Well-written, gripping, unexpected, and overall satisfying, Hotel Lucky Seven is the right kind of read for the adventurous reader.

 [If this book interests you, be sure to check out:]